shah-in-boots/abcd/readme.md

 1. Download from the UIC Box folder (or however CCTS delivers it) the respective data pulls on all EMR data-types.
 This must be done on a local computer.
 1. SSH the *.zip files to the cluster under 'cbcd/data/raw/*'.
 Be careful not to replace old, potentially important, files based on the name.
 1. Unzip the files on the remote server (cluster), and rename them to the nomenclature listed below.
 This is key so other code can utilize the common names for retrieval/manipulation.
+1. Using several iterations over the `csv2parquet.R` code, convert the individual CSV files to PARQUET format (structured in HIVE format by year and month).

 The data is rescued from the EMR through a CDW pull from the UIC CCTS.
 This process is somewhat "limited" in that it always results in a pull of data that is a whole system refresh.
 E.g. the file sizes can be upwards of 10 Gb each.
 These are zipped files.
 They are likely too large to host on a local computer.
 Additionally, each file is formatted and de-identified using a REDCap key that can be found on the main REDCap site (as well as their encounter ID, date/time, etc).